RiotGames/key-conjurer/README.md

   * Authorization Types: Hybrid Flow, Authorization Code, Token Exchange
   * Redirection URI: http://localhost:57468
   * We recommend you enable Federated Mode on this native application so that users don't need to be explicitly assigned to it.
-* All AWS and tencent applications must have their Allowed Web SSO Client set to the _Client ID_ of the native OIDC application that was created.
+* All AWS applications must have their Allowed Web SSO Client set to the _Client ID_ of the native OIDC application that was created.
 This can be configured by going to the Sign On tab for each individual Okta application or managing the application configuration in an IAC provider, like Terraform.

 Okta configuration should be configured _out of band_ and is not provided in this repository.